-- The Head teacher will investigate by talking to all those involved in the incident including the victim(s), possible perpetrator(s) and observers - The Head teacher informs the parents/carers of the victim(s) and perpetrator(s).
-This will usually be done by telephone and recorded on CPOMS. - Parents are invited to discuss the incident with the Head teacher and/or class teacher. - They will be informed that any repetition of the offence will result in the child having an Individual Behaviour Plan. - Child's needs will be discussed with SENCO/ Family link worker and parents will be offered support and the completion of a SAF considered. - If the behaviours demonstrated continue to jeopardise the educational/ social outcomes for the child/ their peers, the child will be issued with an Individual Behaviour Plan (IBP).
+- The Executive Headteacher/Head of School will investigate by talking to all those involved in the incident including the victim(s), possible perpetrator(s) and observers - The Executive Headteacher/Head of School informs the parents/carers of the victim(s) and perpetrator(s).
+This will usually be done by telephone and recorded on CPOMS. - Parents are invited to discuss the incident with the Executive Headteacher/Head of School and/or class teacher. - They will be informed that any repetition of the offence will result in the child having an Individual Behaviour Plan. - Child's needs will be discussed with SENCO and parents will be offered support and the beginning referral of an EHAP considered. - If the behaviours demonstrated continue to jeopardise the educational/ social outcomes for the child/ their peers, the child will be issued with an Individual Behaviour Plan (IBP).
 This will be written in consultation with the class teacher, parent, child and Inclusion Coordinator.
-Parent will be given a copy of this policy and the action plan. - If not completed already, parents will be asked to complete a SAF with the SENCO or Family Link Worker to explore the issues and plan interventions. - If the child's behaviour results in a single serious incident, the child will be excluded from school for between 1-15 days (usually no more than 5 days), in accordance with LA and DFE regulations.
-The Chair of Governors will be informed, who will convene a Behaviour panel.
+Parent will be given a copy of this policy and the action plan. - If not completed already, parents will be asked to complete an EHAP with the SENCO or to explore the issues and plan interventions. - If the child's behaviour results in a single serious incident, the child will be suspended from school for between 1-15 days (usually no more than 5 days), in accordance with LA and DFE regulations.
+The Chair of Governors will be informed.
 All Governors will be informed at the next available Governors meeting.
-Parents will be informed of the exclusion using a variation of the standard DFE letter.
-On returning from fixed-term exclusion, the child and their parents will attend a reintegration interview with the Head teacher to establish actions to avoid a recurrence.
-However, the Head teacher may choose to use 'internal seclusion' (child attends school but is separated from other children) for between 1-5 days, where the behaviour is deemed to relate to persistent, lower level disobedience. - By now the Special Needs Code of Practice will have been implemented and consideration will be given for referral to the Educational Psychologist or Behaviour Support Team if this has not already occurred. - If there is a risk of immanent escalation which could lead to further exclusions, a 'Team around the child' (TAC) meeting will be arranged where all relevant agencies will be invited to share information and discuss possible strategies to improve outcomes. - Where the child's behaviour is presenting serious challenges to their own safety or educational development, that of their peers or the health and safety of school staff; at this point the child is at imminent risk of permanent exclusion. - o The Pupil will receive a further fixed term exclusion of between 1-15 days. - Any exclusion longer than 5 days will involve the school organising alternative provision either within another local school or via a recognised private provider. - Upon return, the child, parent and Head teacher will meet to agree a behaviour contract aimed at identifying the critical behaviours being demonstrated and strategies for avoiding them.
+Parents will be informed of the suspension using a variation of the standard DFE letter.
+On returning from fixed-term suspension, the child and their parents will attend a reintegration interview with the Executive Headteacher/Head of School to establish actions to avoid a recurrence.
+However, the Executive Headteacher/Head of School may choose to use 'internal suspension' (child attends school but is separated from other children) for between 1-5 days, where the behaviour is deemed to relate to persistent, lower level disobedience. - For those pupils who have Special Educational needs and/or disabilities consideration will be given if a referral to the Educational Psychologist or Behaviour Support Team is the next course of action to support the pupil and staff. - If there is a risk of immanent escalation which could lead to further exclusions, a 'Team around the child' (TAC) meeting will be arranged where all relevant agencies will be invited to share information and discuss possible strategies to improve outcomes.
+The Executive Headteacher/Head of School will also contact the Education Inclusion Officers, who support the pupil and school if there is a risk of permanent exclusion. - Where the child's behaviour is presenting serious challenges to their own safety or educational development, that of their peers or the health and safety of school staff; at this point the child is at imminent risk of permanent exclusion.

-o Parents will be informed, in writing, that a further serious incident could lead to Permanent Exclusion.
+- o The Pupil will receive a further fixed term suspension of between 1-15 days. - The school will provide learning for the pupil to be completed at home. - Any exclusion longer than 5 days will involve the school organising alternative provision either within another local school or via a recognised private provider. - Upon return, the child, parent and Executive Headteacher/Head of School will meet to agree a behaviour contract aimed at identifying the critical behaviours being demonstrated and strategies for avoiding them. - Parents will be informed, in writing, that a further serious incident could lead to Permanent Exclusion.